hnashenda/wishlist/README.md

 # Wishlist
-An Ecommerce wishlist application developed for Wordpress/Woocommerce using PHP
+An Ecommerce wishlist plugin developed for Wordpress/Woocommerce using PHP